 With any personal injury, it’s likely you’re dealing with economic and noneconomic damages.
 Economic losses include medical bills, lost wages, cost of future care, and funeral and burial expenses—in the event of a wrongful death.
 Those damages are generally easier to calculate because they’re based on real dollar amounts.
 Noneconomic damages are harder to determine, as they’re based on losses like pain and suffering, loss of enjoyment of life, and loss of consortium.

 It’s important to note that New Mexico sets limits on medical malpractice awards.
 The limits apply mostly to noneconomic damages and certain economic damages like the future cost of medical bills.
 In regard to the noneconomic damage limit, the amount is $600,000.
-While there is no specific dollar limit on economic damages, the state limits the payment of future medical bills to amounts actually incurred.
+While there is no specific dollar limit on economic damages, the state limits the payment of future bills to amounts actually incurred.
 This means that the plaintiff can only receive compensation for bills received, not speculative amounts.

 Discuss Your Legal Options in Albuquerque Today